All about yeast infections

 Who’s at risk?

 Women are more likely than men to get yeast infections between puberty and menopause.
-A lot of things can cause yeast infections, and many women who get them don’t have any risk factors.
+A lot of things can cause yeast infections, and many people who get them don’t have any risk factors.
 However, there are some things that increase someone’s risk of a yeast infection: being pregnant, having diabetes, taking hormonal birth control, douching, using vaginal spray, taking certain steroid medications, or having a weakened immune system from HIV.

 What are the symptoms?

-Most of the time, women suspect they have a yeast infection when they notice a sudden onset of burning, redness, itchiness, or swelling in or around the vagina.
+Most of the time, people suspect they have a yeast infection when they notice a sudden onset of burning, redness, itchiness, or swelling in or around the vagina.
 They might also feel pain when urinating or during sex, or a general soreness of the vaginal area.
 Another common symptom of a yeast infection is thick, white vaginal discharge that doesn’t have a very strong smell.

 How are yeast infections treated?